 Investment Performance

-Q3 2025 Report
+Q4 2025 Report

 Thank you for choosing Seattle Foundation as your partner in philanthropy.
 We know that you share our commitment to creating a region of shared prosperity, belonging, and justice.
 We appreciate your confidence in us to manage your assets in service of a greater goal: fostering a community where everyone can thrive.
-We are pleased to share these results from Q3 and we welcome any questions or feedback
+We are pleased to share these results from Q4 and we welcome any questions or feedback.

 Market Conditions